daniel-web-developer/docker-djangoandpostgres/README.md

     }
 ]
 ```
+The database is working, but that doesn't mean you'll be able to access http://localhost:8000 just yet.
+It was only after completing the following steps that it finally worked.

+7. Setting up an entrypoint:
-7. Create a `entrypoint.sh` inside `example/exampleapp/`, the directory with `manage.py`.
+   1. Create a `entrypoint.sh` inside `example/exampleapp/`, the directory with `manage.py`.
 Add the following code inside it:
 ```
 #!/bin/sh